In the past we’ve talked about a connection between Nutrition and Depression, and since then it seems that science has backed us up on this.

 (Source: Biological Psychiatry, 2015; 77(7): 607)

-Omega-3 EFAs (essential fatty acids) are known to both fight inflammation and depression and more studies have come to lite proving that.
+Omega-3 EFAs (essential fatty acids) are known to both fight inflammation and depression and more studies have come to light proving that.
 Even an old study from the American Journal of Clinical Nutrition [2009; 89: 641-51] followed a group of women between the ages of 40 and 55.
 They were given either one gram of marine-based omega-3 or a placebo consisting of sunflower oil.

 The experimental group reported significant improvement in mental distress and mild depression while the control group reported no changes.
 Also, as has been pointed out at this site, hot flashes were less of a problem taking omega-3s.